ibm-cloud-docs/containers/vpc_subnets.md

 * If you have worker nodes that are attached to an existing subnet in a zone, you cannot change the subnet for that zone in the cluster.
 * The `172.16.0.0/16`, `172.18.0.0/16`, `172.19.0.0/16`, and `172.20.0.0/16` ranges are prohibited.
 * Within one VPC, you can create only one public gateway per zone, but that public gateway can be attached to multiple subnets within the zone.
+* The [classic access default address prefixes](/docs/vpc?topic=vpc-setting-up-access-to-classic-infrastructure#classic-access-default-address-prefixes) conflict with the subnets for the {{site.data.keyword.containerlong_notm}} control plane.
+You must [create the VPC without the automatic default address prefixes, and then create your own address prefixes and subnets within those ranges for you cluster](#classic_access_subnets).

 <br />

 ## Creating a VPC subnet and attaching a public gateway
 {: #create_vpc_subnet}